Hard to believe, but it’s been almost 40 years since a major antitrust action succeeded in U.S. courts.

 Six years later a federal judge wasn’t amused, and United States v.
 AT&T mandated the breakup of the Bell System into eight regional “baby Bells” while Western Electric was also spun off.
 AT&T continued as a long-distance carrier and held onto the Bell Labs R&D powerhouse.

-It’s now been virtually four decades since AT&T was broken up, and almost a hundred since Standard Oil was.
+It’s now been virtually four decades since the AT&T monopoly breakup, and almost a hundred since Standard Oil was.
 The list isn’t a whole lot longer than that.
 So why is now the time to see antitrust action succeed against such contemporary monopolists as Facebook or Amazon?

 Because both major political parties, each for its own reasons, desire it.